 As it happened, the BPL, with its rare books collection then in a growing, but still nascent state, was particularly interested in the Barlow sale.
 Though exceedingly strong in certain areas, the library’s collections were still somewhat deficient when it came to rare and early Americana.
 Partially as a point of pride, then, the Board of Trustees saw the sale of Barlow’s books as an opportunity to both build the BPL’s collections and to bolster the library’s reputation at a single stroke.

-In January, the trustees submitted an urgent plea for funds to the City of Boston, stating that the BPL’s successful participation in the sale was “highly necessary to enable it to maintain its rank among the great libraries in the world, and to meet the just demands of the people of Boston.”1 The City Council was receptive to the idea and immediately appropriated the then-enormous sum of $20,000 to be applied to purchases made at the sale.2 When head librarian Mellen Chamberlain arrived at the auction rooms, he was therefore ready to buy.
+In January, the trustees submitted an urgent plea for funds to the City of Boston, stating that the BPL’s successful participation in the sale was “highly necessary to enable it to maintain its rank among the great libraries in the world, and to meet the just demands of the people of Boston.”1 The City Council was receptive to the idea and immediately appropriated the then-enormous sum of $20,000 to be applied to purchases made at the sale.2 When head librarian Mellen Chamberlainopens a new window arrived at the auction rooms, he was therefore ready to buy.

 Chamberlain also acquired a rare copy of Anne Bradstreet’s opens a new windowTenth Muse (1650), Richard Hakluyt’s opens a new windowPrincipal Navigations (1589), and the 1613 edition of Samuel de Champlain’s opens a new windowVoyages.
 In total, the BPL acquired 336 items at the Barlow sale, many of which, like the few listed above, remain among the rarest and most important items in the library’s collections.5

 - Catalogue of the library of the late Samuel Latham Mitchill Barlow.
 (New York: Douglas Taylor, 1889) pp. 435-436 (lot no. 2765)opens a new window.

 - The queries magazine (vol. 6, no. 3: March, 1890) p.
-80. See also: BPL Bulletin (vol. 9, no. 1: April, 1890) pp. 206-208.
+80opens a new window.
+See also: BPL Bulletin (vol. 9, no. 1: April, 1890) pp. 206-208opens a new window.